spewil/phd/sections/motor_physiology.md

   - mouse, primate
   - basal ganglia -->

-As our hope is to make progress engineering naturalistic artificial movement, it will be beneficial to review what is known about the biological movement system.
-Beginning with the architecture of the motor system and it's relation to dexterity will provide a scaffold on which we can hang our experimental and theoretical investigations.
+As we hope to make progress engineering naturalistic artificial movement, it will be beneficial to review what is known about the biological movement system.
+Beginning with the architecture of the motor system and it's relation to dexterity will provide a scaffold on which we can hang our experimental and theoretical investigations detailed in {+@sec:experiment} and {+@sec:theory}.
 Specifically, we can use results from prior physiological investigations to ground our perspective on the computations relevant to skilled hand movements.
-The dexterous solutions produced by the human motor system rely on a incredibly complex architecture.
-Specifically, we believe that this system's spectrum of modularity and redundancy are crucial for this dexterity.
+We find that the dexterous solutions produced by the human motor system rely on a incredibly complex architecture, but one in which a spectrum of modularity and redundancy appear to be organizing principles.

-Here we are interested in illustrating in detail the computational burden the motor system faces when producing movement.
-In particular, we highlight the redundancies present at multiple levels in the motor system as well as the requirement to respond online to changing a environment during movement execution.

 ## Motor Units to Muscles